H. J. Heinz Company complex: History

 The Heinz Company was founded in 1876 and leased several buildings until 1890.
 In 1884, German-American Henry J. Heinz purchased several lots on the north bank of the Allegheny River in Pittsburgh.
 From 1888 through 1906, approximately twenty buildings were built or purchased, mostly of wood and beam construction.
 From 1906 through 1930, new buildings in the complex were made of steel and concrete instead of wood.
 The buildings from this period reflected Henry Heinz's Romanesque Revival influence, in contrast with the modern industrial style at the time, even after his death in 1919.

 Through the 1930s and 1940s, many surrounding houses and small commercial buildings were demolished to accommodate parking lots for the plant.
 In the 1950s, several of the Romanesque Revival buildings were demolished and new buildings were built in modern industrial and International style.
 From 1999 to 2001, Heinz built a 70,000 sqft warehouse on the east side and moved its headquarters to downtown Pittsburgh.

 By 2001, many of the historic buildings had been vacant for five to eight years.
 Heinz had no long-term plans for the buildings and sold them to a residential developer.
 On July 10, 2002, the historic complex was listed on the National Register of Historic Places as the "H.J.
 Heinz Company".
 In 2005, the complex was documented as part of the Historic American Engineering Record.

 In 2005, the Cereal, Bean, Meat, Reservoir and Shipping Buildings opened as Heinz Lofts.
 The Shipping Building houses a parking garage and the other four house apartments.
 In 2007, the five buildings of the Heinz Lofts were listed as a Pittsburgh History and Landmarks Foundation Historic Landmark.
-In 2014, Heinz Lofts sought to expand by purchasing the Service Building.
+In 2014, the former Heinz Employee Service Building and Auditorium was converted into residential apartments and reopened as Heinz at 950 North Shore.
+In 2024, the property was sold and subsequently renamed The Preserve at Heinz.
+The building currently consists of 151 apartment units featuring 56 unique floor plans.
 In 2016, a different residential developer purchased the Administration Building, the Administration Annex, and the Riley Research Building.
+There was a plan to convert to apartments, but it never came to fruition.